coinevo/documents/docs/es/commands/README.md

 ### keypoolrefill ( newsize )

 Refills the key pool with new private keys, with a default size of 100.
 The normal size of the keypool is 1,000 and the wallet opportunistically fills the keypool as addresses are used, so this command should use a 1,100 size, etc., to be meaningful.
-The wallet must be unlocked. qtum-qt returns ìnullî, qtumd returns nothing.
+The wallet must be unlocked. evo-qt returns ìnullî, evod returns nothing.

 ```
 keypoolrefill 1100